vinsidious/gac/ROADMAP.md

 3. **Developer Experience**: Provide a consistent and intuitive API for developers
 4. **Performance**: Optimize for speed and efficiency in the commit workflow
 5. **Extensibility**: Create a plugin architecture for extending functionality
+6. **Customization**: Add support for user-defined prompt templates and configuration

 ## Explicitly Not Planned